Department of Art

 The Department of Art at Kansas State University is a NASAD accredited institution with eleven concentrations in studio art, graphic design and art history.
 The mission of the Department of Art is based on the recognition of the universal human need for visual expression, the necessity of the visual arts and visual communication in contemporary society, and the importance of cultural diversity provided for by exposure of the arts.

-View our News and Events Page to learn about upcoming exhibitions and Visiting Artist lectures.
+View our Events Page to learn about Upcoming Exhibitions, Exhibits, and Visiting Artist lectures.

 Kansas State University Nondiscrimination Policy: